 The Authority's website remains at the forefront of its drive to improve overall communications, accessibility to information and associated services.
 The website includes an 'ask the chief' function where questions, queries and comments can be emailed directly to the Chief Officer.
 Stakeholders can also apply for a wide range of fishing permits online which are then emailed directly to them.
 The website also provides direct links to tidal and weather information and other partner organisations.
 During the last four years the Authority has noted a significant increase in the numbers of fishermen and stakeholders accessing information electronically.
+A major 'over haul' of the Authority's website provision is planned for 2019.

-During 2017/2018 officers attended two public events held throughout the Authority's jurisdiction to provide information on the Authority's work, role and remit.
+During 2018/2019 officers attended two public events held throughout the Authority's jurisdiction to provide information on the Authority's work, role and remit.
 During the course of these events officers actively engaged with over 10,000 people.